 I posted this status on my personal Facebook page last week:

 As I said in the post, I’m not some sort of super-genius, I am relentless.
 I work and work until I get it.
+I think it’s my super power.
 But I think what got me really thinking afterwards about the post was the number of people who liked and commented on it – about 30 – enough to make me stop and think some more: Why do people give up before they’ve even begun?

 I have a couple of ideas.